 Interdisciplinary Research shaping the Future of Learning

-FLI project members will provide brief reports and presentations of the various FLI projects, each presented in a 10min talk and followed by a 5-min Q&A. Our keynote speaker Prof. Martha W. Alibali, Prof. of Psychology, University of Wisconsin–Madison, will be talking about how learners discern mathematical structure and the roles of perceptual learning, action, and collaboration.
+FLI project members showcased brief reports of the various FLI projects, each presented in a 10min talk and followed by a 5-min Q&A. The keynote speaker Prof. Martha W. Alibali, Prof. of Psychology, University of Wisconsin–Madison, talked about how learners discern mathematical structure and the roles of perceptual learning, action, and collaboration.

 Illustrated by Fraser Rothnie and Julia Chatain